 The Heart of Snowmobile Country

-Welcome to the Inlet Trail System and the Moose River Recreation Area!
+Welcome to the Inlet Trail System and the Moose River Recreation Area! - 12/19/19 Groomers have been seen on the trails.

 Explore the many miles of snowmobile trails in the Inlet area, and check out some of the most pristine scenery New York has to offer.
 Inlet is the gateway to the Moose River Recreation Area, a 34-mile corridor of state-owned land that is groomed each day and connects with trails in Indian Lake.
 It is referred to as a snowmobile highway.